-Stock futures edge higher ahead of jobs report
+Stocks jump as job growth picks up

 Virgin Galactic's Richard Branson plans to beat Jeff Bezos into space

-U.S. stock futures ticked higher Friday as investors awaited the June jobs report.
+U.S. stock futures ticked higher Friday as investors digested the June jobs report.

 TOP SENATORS WORRY INVESTMENT GIANTS PUTTING CLIMATE, SOCIAL CONCERNS BEFORE RETIREES

-Ahead of the report, the yield on the 10-year bond note fell 2 basis points to 1.44%, holding near its lowest level since early March.
+The yield on the 10-year bond note held steady at around 1.44% near its lowest level since early March.

 In stocks, interest-rate-sensitive financial firms, including Bank of America Corp., JPMorgan Chase & Co. and Goldman Sachs Group Inc., were mixed in premarket trading.